umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 When you are happy with the settings click __Submit__.

-Ticking the __Mandatory__ toggle makes the property mandatory and the content cannot be saved if no value is entered (into the Richtext editor in this case).
-You have the option to add additional validation by selecting a predefined validation method under the __Custom validation__ dropdown (such as email, number, or URL) or by selecting custom validation and adding a regular expression.
+Selecting the __Mandatory__ toggle makes the property mandatory and the content cannot be saved if no value is entered (in this case, the Richtext editor).
+You have the option to add additional validation by selecting a predefined validation method under the __Custom validation__ dropdown (such as email, number, or URL).
+Or by selecting a custom validation and adding a regular expression.

 Submit the property and save the Document Type.
 If you go to the __Content section__ and click on the Home node you will now see the Content group with the Body Text property.

 #### Property descriptions

-The description for the property is not always nessecary, but it will sometimes allow you to guide the editor to use the property the right way.
+The description for the property is not always necessary, but it will sometimes allow to guide the editor to use the property the right way.
 The property description supports some markdown and one custom collapse syntax:

 **Bold**